arihant2606/project-1/README.md

 # project-1
-This is my first Github repository for learning version control
+This is my second Github repository for learning version control